Jsran98/Jsran98/README.md

 ### Hi there 👋

-This is where I turn ideas into code.
+This is where I experiment with code & ideas.

 <!--
 **Jsran98/Jsran98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.